kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/03-database-storage/02b-saving-stores-and-mixins.md

 ## Fill out and submit form
 ### Empty Result?
-We get an empty result set and that is because of this `enctype="multipart/form-data"` and since that is a special case (we are uploading images using our form) but for now remove it, fill out the form and submit
+* We get an empty result set and that is because of this `enctype="multipart/form-data"`
+* And since that is a special case (_we are uploading images using our form_)
+* But for now remove it, fill out the form and submit

 ### Success!
 here is our output